peturgq/packer/README.md

 ### Basebox with dependencies.

-Baseboxes used for testing CloudStack.
+Baseboxes used for testing QStack.

 gqdev_centos-6.5_cs-base.box

-### Basebox with dependencies and CloudStack already setup.
+### Basebox with dependencies and QStack already setup.
 (Future Option)

-Basically a CloudStack installation in a box, combined with upgrade scripts this could be used to get a development environment setup with little effort.
+Basically a QStack installation in a box, combined with upgrade scripts this could be used to get a development environment setup with little effort.

 gqdev_centos-6.5_cs-full.box